-Marketing Intern – A Secret Weapon to Increase Bandwidth (Similar to the article I wrote for March 2007 issue of SoftLetter)
+How to Hire a Marketing Intern – A Secret Weapon to Increase Bandwidth (Similar to the article I wrote for SoftLetter)

 Plus, I’ve hired several of my marketing interns full-time in the past (a two-way try-before-you-buy approach), and companies I’ve helped have often hired their marketing intern.
-Of the 8 companies I am currently consulting with–5 now have marketing interns that I helped them get to execute our plans.
+Of the companies I am currently consulting with, about 70% have marketing interns that I helped them get to execute our plans.

 I have the marketing intern compile my list of targeted resellers, send my 3 initial e-mails, follow up with a phone call, send the 2 follow-up e-mails, do the subsequent phone follow-up and the reseller orientation (review of the portal and overview of the product).
 I already have all the templates for everything–they just have to personalize them and execute.

-For systems, I set them up with Goldmine or ACT! with fields and templates already defined from previous campaigns, and Vonage (cost $29 w/tax per month).
-I only require they have their own PC (typical for college student), and a high speed internet connection–then they can work from home if they wish (like school work).
+For systems, I set them up on Google Docs with templates already defined from previous campaigns, and they often use Skype as their phone systems.
+I only require they have their own PC (typical for a college student), and a high-speed internet connection–then they can work from home or school if they wish (like schoolwork).

 Following is a typical job description I use for a marketing intern, followed by a link to a sample ad I use, along with additional recruiting resources.